-The same applies if there is no or minimal access for delivery, loading, and unloading of goods.
+The same applies if there is no or minimal access to delivery, loading, and unloading of goods.

 It may be impractical and costly to carry your goods for a distance to your shop manually.

-My final word is this; residential property investment is less risky in comparison to commercial property.
+My last word is this; residential property investment is less risky compared to commercial property.

 Retail Property Investment

-Retail real estate investments consist of retail storefronts, shopping malls, and strip malls.
+Retail real estate investments comprise retail storefronts, shopping malls, and strip malls.

 However, if you bought the right retail property way back in 2003, then you hit the jackpot.